vdwees/rtc-tools/doc/examples/simulation/setpoint.rst

 controller timestep, use a more complete PID controller, or use model predictive control such as the RTC-Tools optimization library to get the results they want.

-Feel free to experiment with this example.
-See what happens if you change the ``release_stages`` list in the python script, or the target water volumes in timeseries_import